 3. Grouse Mountain

 Keep going up Capilano Road and you’ll reach the parking lot for Grouse Mountain, one of three ski hills on the North Shore (the other two are Cypress Mountain and Mount Seymour).
 If you feel energetic, take the Grouse Grind, a tough 2.9km (1.8-mile) hike that goes straight uphill.
 Otherwise, hop aboard the Skyride for a leisurely journey to “The Peak of Vancouver.”
 At the top, you can explore hiking trails, go zip lining, and visit the grizzly bears in the wildlife refuge; in winter, you can also ski, snowboard, skate, or take a sleigh ride.
-You can also enjoy a romantic gourmet dinner at The Observatory or a casual burger at the Rusty Rail BBQ.
-Above all—quite literally—you’ll enjoy the spectacular views of Vancouver, the Salish Sea, and the Gulf Islands.

 4. Lighthouse Park

 From Grouse Mountain, you can head east to North Vancouver or west to West Vancouver.
 (And yes, all those “wests” are confusing for locals, too.)
 If you choose to explore West Vancouver, drive down to Marine Drive and turn right, but be careful not to get caught up in the bridge traffic or you’ll end up back in Vancouver.
 West Van is a series of small seaside villages such as Ambleside and Dundarave that have combined to become one of the wealthiest addresses in Canada.
 Keep following Marine Drive to Lighthouse Park, a 75-hectare (185-acre) cliffside park of towering old-growth rainforest, easy hiking trails, and scenic picnic areas.